tillbiskup/evedata/docs/architecture.rst

 What may be in here:

-* mapping different versions of SCML files to the entities
+* Mapping different versions of SCML files to the entities
+* Extracting set values for axes
+* Get a mapping of position counts to scan modules?

 version_mapping module